aws-quickstart/cdk-eks-blueprints/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template
+# Bootstrapping
+Each combination of target account and region must be boostrapped prior to deploying stacks.
+Bootstrapping is an process of creating IAM roles and lambda functions that can execute some of the common CDK constructs.

+In addition to the regular [environment bootstrapping](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html) pipeline bootstrapping for pipelines requires a new style of bootstrapping.
+Execute (with account admin privileges) the command in bootstrap-pipeline.sh.

 # cdk-eks-blueprint